How to Make Sambar

 Instructions

-• To a pressure cooker, add the rinsed dal with 1/2 teaspoon turmeric, 1 teaspoon salt and 3 cups (24 oz) of water.
-Cook for 5 whistles on medium-high flame, then lower the heat to medium-low and let it cook for another 5 to 6 minutes.
-Once the pressure releases naturally, open the cooker and mash the cooked dal lightly with a potato masher.
-Set aside.
-If using an Instant Pot, pressure cook for 9 minutes on high pressure with natural pressure release.
+• Wash 1 cup of toor dal and then add it to a stove-top pressure cooker along with ½ teaspoon turmeric, 1 teaspoon salt and 3 cups of water.
+Cook for 5 whistles on a medium-high flame, then lower the heat to medium-low and let it cook for another 5 to 6 minutes.

-• Meanwhile soak 1 tablespoon tamarind piece in 1/3 cup of hot water for 15 to 20 minutes.
-Then strain the liquid using a strainer.
-You will get 3 to 4 tablespoons of tamarind water/juice.
-Set it aside.
+• Soak a small tamarind piece (around 1 tablespoon) in 1/3 cup of hot water for around 20 minutes.
+Then strain the water after 20 minutes using a strainer.
+You will get 3 to 4 tablespoons of tamarind pulp.
+Set this aside.

-• In a pan, heat 2 teaspoons oil on medium heat.
-Once the oil is hot, add the chopped eggplant and cook for around 2 minutes.
+• In a pan, heat 2 teaspoons of oil on medium heat.
+Once the oil is hot, add ½ cup chopped eggplant cubes and cook for around 2 minutes.

-• Add carrots and frozen drumsticks and 1/2 teaspoon salt and cook for 2 more minutes.
-Add the chopped tomato and cook for 1 minute.
+• Add 2 medium carrots (diced), 7 to 8 frozen drumsticks (it’s a vegetable, do not confuse with chicken drumsticks) and ½ teaspoon salt and cook for 2 more minutes.
+Then add 1 medium chopped tomato and cook for 1 more minute.

-• Add 2 tablespoons sambar powder (or adjust to taste).
-Also add jaggery powder, and 4 tablespoons of the tamarind water that you had extracted earlier.
+• Then add 2 to 3 teaspoons of jaggery powder (adjust to taste) along with 4 tablespoons of the tamarind pulp that you had extracted earlier

 Video